roscopeco/anos/README.md

 mean it'll work on your machine necessarily.

-The main problem I forsee on newer machines is that they probably won't emulate legacy BIOS.
-You might need to go into the BIOS setting (assuming that's still a thing) and set them up to boot from floppy and use legacy BIOS.
+The main problem I forsee on newer machines is that they probably won't emulate legacy BIOS (with a CSM).

+If you want to run the legacy BIOS build on newer machines, you might need to go into the BIOS settings (assuming that's still a thing) and set them up to boot from floppy and use legacy BIOS.

-If that is a problem, raise a bug - I'm planning to switch to UEFI and knowing someone else wants it will likely help motivate me...
+However, with UEFI support now mainlined, it's recommended to always use that on real hardware anyway.

 ### Debugging